ozendelait/naphash/README.md

 In conda environments, both can be installed with: `conda install -yc conda-forge "opencv==4.5.3" pybind11`
 or at Ubuntu >=18.04 with `DEBIAN_FRONTEND="noninteractive" sudo apt-get install -y libopencv-dev python-pybind11`.
 You can put `OpenCV_DIR=<path_to_ocv_root> ` or `pybind11_DIR=<path_to_ocv_root> ` in front of the pip command if you need to link to a specific versions or if CMake fails to find them.
+OpenCV might fail with an error similar to "ImportError: libGL.so.1: cannot open shared object file: No such file or directory".
+This can be fixed with `sudo apt-get install -y libgl1`

 ## Usage:
 For faster calculations, create a naphash_obj and use its functions.